MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointServer/search/parser-server-failed-to-start.md

 - The Local Group Policy Editor console (gpedit.msc)
 - The Local Security Policy console (secpol.msc)

-To configure the user rights assignment settings, see [Configure security policy settings](/windows/security/threat-protection/security-policy-settings/how-to-configure-security-policy-settings).
+To configure the User Rights Assignment settings, see [Configure security policy settings](/windows/security/threat-protection/security-policy-settings/how-to-configure-security-policy-settings).
 Add the service account to both security policies.

 > [!NOTE]
 > The service account also requires the following user rights: